-Her arch-nemesis at the orphanage, is her guardian Miss Hannigan (Carol Burnett) an alcoholic, spinster who longs for a man and hates little girls.
-Who is frequently conned by brother Rooster (Tim Curry) and his new girlfriend Lily (Bernadette Peters).
-And so our wee heroine, Annie escapes the orphanage for an afternoon in a laundry cart.
-In her trip to New York she’s picks up another orphan, a dog called Sandy.
-Bit of a Dumb Dog (cue song).
-But both are captured by a cop.
+Her arch-nemesis at the orphanage, is her guardian Miss Hannigan (Carol Burnett).
+Hannigan is an alcoholic, spinster who longs for a man and hates little girls.
+She is frequently conned by brother Rooster (Tim Curry) and his new girlfriend Lily (Bernadette Peters).

 However unbeknownst to Annie, the other half of the locket is in the care of Miss Hannigan, who recently sang about how much she hates

 Tim Curry and Bernadette Peters were wonderfully hammed up believable performances and it was wonderful seeing them teamed up with Burnett in Easy Street.
-With her fresh from Pennies from Heaven (1981) and him an unforgettable Frankenfurter from The Rocky Horror Picture Show (1975) their performance in this showing them as amongst the 1980s greats in the song and dance genre,.
+With Peters fresh from Pennies from Heaven (1981) and Curry an unforgettable Frankenfurter from The Rocky Horror Picture Show (1975) their performance in this showing them as amongst the 1980s greats in the song and dance genre,.